-Gareth waits for solitude before it strikes him too: ‘Phoenix’ would not go beyond the first round – it was never about miracles and bringing gold medals home – but the extraordinary, life-changing, bonding experience that music provides.
+Gareth waits for solitude before it strikes him too: ‘Phoenix’ would not go beyond the first round.
+It was never about miracles and bringing gold medals home – but the extraordinary, life-changing, bonding experience that music provides.

 The Choir II, ‘Boys Don’t Sing’

 One year later, Gareth took on an even tougher challenge.
-He joined Lancaster School, Leicester, with the ambition of forming a choir and taking it to the Royal Albert Hall.
+He joined the all-boys Lancaster School, Leicester, with the ambition of forming a choir and taking it to the Royal Albert Hall.

-No barriers to entry, which encouraged boys with dyslexia and cancer to participate.
-This was about progression and confidence building as much as it was about quality, and the raw final performance is a proud moment.
+No barriers to entry encouraged boys with illness and learning difficulties to participate.
+This was about progression and confidence-building as much as it was about quality, and the raw final performance is a proud moment.

-When young choristers emerge several weeks into Gareth’s tenure at the sports school, finally less afraid to reveal their guarded secret pastimes, we realise just how inhibitive a school environment can be.
+‘The Choir’ brings different groups together in a phase of enlightenment.
+The most touching moments are wrapped in humour, subtlety, or human nature.
+When young choristers emerge several weeks into Gareth’s tenure, finally less afraid to reveal their guarded secret, we realise just how inhibitive a school environment can be.
 The series finishes, delightfully, with their choral rendition of Pie Jesu.

 The Finished Article: Robert Prizeman and Libera

-Under the direction of the excellent Robert Prizeman, Libera have amassed a huge following in Japan and America, and can even be heard on soundtracks, including Hannibal and Baz Luhrmann’s Romeo and Juliet.
+Under the direction of Robert Prizeman, Libera have amassed a huge following in Japan and America, and can be heard on soundtracks including Hannibal and Baz Luhrmann’s Romeo and Juliet.

 There needs to be the opportunity to instil the confidence, and the freedom, to love the arts as we may.
-If not, there may be a part of our confidence that never develops as it might, or even a dialogue between the soul and body, wondering when freedom will be found.
-Thank goodness for Gareth Malone and his miraculous talents.
+If not, there may be a part of our confidence that never develops as it might, or even a dialogue within ourselves, wondering when freedom will be found.